From LONG ISLAND – by Ann Parry (ann-parry.com)

 After a quick-ish walk up to and around the center’s vast 3rd Floor, I caught the Porsche Press Conference, which coincidentally was also the first one I caught last year.
 At the Exotics section I focused mainly on the Spyker C8 Preliator, Keonigsegg Agera RS, and the Rolls-Royce Dawn with its Spirit of Ecstasy bonnet ornament.

 Lexus displayed its eye-catching New York Fashion Week cars, and I grabbed the chance to interview Beau Valenzuela, who’s part of the SCPS Unlimited crew that created the programmable light display with roughly 42.000 LEDS on the Lexus LIT IS 350.

-What LED patterns do you see displayed on Lexus exterior during the above video interview?
-(One of these is a correct pattern: butterflies, crowns, Albert Einsteins, question marks.)
+- What LED patterns do YOU see displayed on Lexus exterior during the below video interview?

 As I left Javits Center early that evening, I paused to capture the colorful reflections on its glass walls, then headed back to Penn Station.

 Soon after the train started, I opened a not-cold-enough can of soda that sprayed on my Nikon and me.
 Yikes!
 Two neighbors gave me tissues, and a fellow across the aisle handed me lens spray and wipes.
 It turned out he shoots videos and was also returning from NYIAS, so we talked cars and photography and videos till I got up for my stop.